The Complete Guide to Choosing the Best Incense for Meditation

 The Different Types of Incense Available

-Lemongrass – Citrus smells are associated with an uplifting energy and feeling alert and lemongrass does this in a revitalizing but soothing way.
+Lemongrass – Citrus smells are associated with an uplifting energy and feeling alert and essential oil lemongrass does this in a revitalizing but soothing way.
 It has a fresh scent and stress-relieving properties that inspire calm reflection and groundedness.

 Copal – This is a traditional Mexican scent, made from the sap of a Mexican tree and is used for cleansing negative energy and inspiring positive transformation.
 It has a clean, woody sharp scent that lends itself perfectly to cleansing your home space and transforming energy.
 Copal is a good space -clearing smell before meditation or during times of change to accompany new habits and fresh starts.